Streatham Common railway station

-Streatham Common railway station is in Streatham in south London, 6 mi 48 chain from London Victoria, and in Travelcard Zone 3.
+Streatham Common railway station is in Streatham in south London, 6 mi 48 chain from London Victoria, and in London fare zone 3.

 The station is managed by Southern who also operate trains from the station.
-Direct trains from the station run to Victoria, London Bridge, East Croydon, Shepherds Bush, and Milton Keynes Central.
-Southern consider the station to be the 6th busiest station on their 158 station network as it receives 12,932 passenger journeys a day, totalling 4,655,520 per year.
-The Office of Rail and Road figures are lower at 3,827,296.
+Direct trains from the station run to Victoria, London Bridge, East Croydon, Shepherd's Bush, and Watford Junction.

-The station has four platforms, but only platforms 1 and 2 are in daily use; platforms 3 and 4 are normally for passing Express trains, but they are occasionally used during engineering work or major disruption.
-Step free access to both platforms and both station entrances is available.
+The station has four platforms, but only platforms 1 and 2 are in daily use; platforms 3 and 4 are normally for passing express trains, but they are occasionally used during engineering work or major disruption.
+Step-free access to both platforms and both station entrances is available.

-Although the station is named Streatham Common, it is actually 0.5 mi away from Streatham Common, and Streatham railway station is the nearest station being 0.3 mi from the common.
+Although the station is named Streatham Common, it is actually 0.5 mi away from Streatham Common, and Streatham railway station is the nearest station, being 0.3 mi from the common.

 History

 The Balham Hill and East Croydon line was constructed by the London Brighton and South Coast Railway (LB&SCR) as a short-cut on the Brighton Main Line to London Victoria, avoiding Crystal Palace and Norwood Junction.